get-bridge/muss/README.md

               APP_ENV: 'development'

       local:
-        # A config can include other configs that will be merged in first.
         include:
+          # A config can start by including other maps that will be merged in first.
+          # This can be the name of another config
           - _base
+          # or the contents of another yaml file.
+          - file: compose-snippet.yml

         # Any "volumes" will also pass to docker-compose.
         volumes: